 925 Sterling silver is made from 92.5 percent silver that is mixed with 7.5 percent of copper.
 We use 925 sterling silver as the copper composition in the sterling silver makes the jewellery piece much more durable so that it does not tarnish as easily and you can enjoy them for a long time.

 Regular cleaning will stop the sterling silver becoming dull or cloudy.
 Make sure to keep away from water as this will cause oxidation.
 Avoid using any harsh chemicals when cleaning and make sure to keep in air tight container away from warmth and moisture.

+For our gold collections we opt for gold vermeil.
+Gold vermeil offers all the aesthetic brilliance and durability of pure gold you love without the hefty price bag.
 Gold vermeil (pronounced vehr-may) is a high-quality form of gold plating in which a thick layer of gold is coated upon sterling silver.
 Gold vermeil maintains its colour and is far more durable that other gold plated options and can last for years with the right care.
 We use 18k gold that is a minimum of 2.5 microns thick over 925 sterling silver.